Understanding Home Alarm System Basics

 When an alarm is activated, the response protocol determines the steps that follow.
 These protocols vary between self-monitored and professionally monitored systems.

-• Professional Monitoring Response: The monitoring center first attempts to contact you to confirm the alarm.
+- Professional Monitoring Response: The monitoring center first attempts to reach out to you to confirm the alarm.
 If you do not respond or confirm the breach, they immediately notify the appropriate emergency services.

 Notification Methods